turibe/swi-prolog-z3/README.md

 ### High-level, stateful: stateful_repl.pl

-`stateful_repl` offers a more stateful alternative to `z3.pl`, where assertions and declarations are accumulated from one query to the next.
+Using `z3.pl`, all assertions and type declarations (except for enums) are reset from one query to the next.
+`stateful_repl` offers an alternative to `z3.pl`, where assertions and declarations are accumulated.

 The main commands are:
 - add(+Formula)